 "We're going from 6 to 14," said Miller, an age-progression specialist.
 "Our goal is to create someone who looks like that missing child."

 Miller says that most of a person's identity is "in the eyes," and he is using photographs of the child's parents as a guide.
 Although not 100 percent accurate, the art of age progressing has helped identify children missing for long periods of time.

 Center officials said that moving from their smaller quarters in Arlington to the 76-year-old building in Old Town with its 63,000 square feet will help them expand their search for children.
-The 1999 operating budget is $22,175,000, nearly half of which comes from donations, and the center also will serve as world headquarters for the newly formed International Centre for Missing and Exploited Children, they said.
+The 1999 operating budget is $22.2 million, nearly half of which comes from donations, and the center also will serve as world headquarters for the newly formed International Centre for Missing and Exploited Children, they said.

 Charles B. Wang, chairman and chief executive of Computer Associates International Inc., whose donation of $5 million in funding and technology enabled the move to Alexandria, said he hopes the center will serve as the "nerve center" for reuniting families around the world.

-Already, the recovery rate has improved from 60 percent in the 1980s to 93 percent today, said Ernie Allen, president of the national center.
+Already, the center's recovery rate has improved from 60 percent in the 1980s to 93 percent today, said Ernie Allen, president of the national center.
 He attributes the dramatic improvement to "one word: technology."

 "I truly believe technology has changed the way we search for missing children," Allen said.

 The center is the only organization operating a 24-hour, toll-free national hot line (1-800-THE-LOST), and it has handled more than 1.3 million calls, Allen said.
 Last year, the center also became the "911" for the Internet, with its new CyberTipline (www.missingkids.com and www.cybertipline.com), which receives leads regarding child exploitation online, he said.

 "If your child disappears today," Allen said, "you're not on your own."